Sheet Metal Design Software | Autodesk

 How to buy

-Sheet metal design is the process of engineering sheet metal into equipment, parts, assemblies, and products.
-Autodesk Fusion 360 provides the necessary software to automate sheet metal design (US Site), nest your components, and create tool paths for CNC.
+Sheet metal design is the process of engineering sheet metal into equipment, parts, assemblies and products.
+Autodesk Fusion provides the necessary software to automate sheet metal design (US Site), nest your components and create tool paths for CNC.

 A flange is a common sheet metal feature, which consists of a bend connected to stationary face, along a straight edge.